Suryanshi2006/NFTorium/README.md

 - Clone the Repository

 ### Network Configuration
-- The project is built specifically for the Sepolia Testnet and is not configured to work with the Ethereum Mainnet.
+Note: The project is built specifically for the Sepolia Testnet and is not configured to work with the Ethereum Mainnet.
 Connecting with MetaMask using Mainnet may result in errors.

 ```git clone https://github.com/yourusername/nftorium.git```
 ```cd nftorium```